brbtavares/tucano/toucan-integration/README.md

 }
 ```

-#### Consume Binance Futures tick-by-tick Trades and calculate a rolling sum of volume:
+#### Consume Binance Futures tick-by-tick Trades and calculate a rolling sum of volume

 ```rust,no_run
 use toucan_integration::{